 Government Contracts Joint Venture Agreement Attorney Services

 If you are considering a government contracts joint venture agreement, the first question to answer is whether you are eligible.
 Except in special cases, a small business cannot joint venture with a large company for a small business set-aside contract.
-Attorney Steven Koprince can help you figure out whether joint venturing is a viable option for you and your prospective teammate.
+Koprince Law can help you figure out whether joint venturing is a viable option for you and your prospective teammate.

 After you have determined that you are eligible, you and your joint venture partner should sign a government contracts joint venture agreement.
 The joint venture agreement is especially important if you are pursuing an 8(a), service-disabled veteran-owned small business, or women-owned small business contract, because those programs require joint venture agreements to contain certain required provisions.